On V List of Movie Reviews

 9/24:

-Vera Cruz garnered a lot of solid reviews back then, and I became curious enough to check it out.
+Sergio Leone, Vera Cruz garnered a lot of solid reviews back then, and I became curious enough to

 The film turns out to be very good with an interesting contrast of acting styles between Gary Cooper and Burt

-All draped in black, Burt Lancaster plays a quite likeable character for a hard-to-figure-out heel with violent streak,
+Completely draped in black, Burt Lancaster plays a quite likeable character for a hard-to-figure-out heel with a

-and it's too bad to see him be gunned down with nobody telling him how much better he could do.
-The ending
+violent streak.
+It's too bad to see him be gunned down with nobody telling him how much better he could do.

-is shocking based on how it went down, and Gary Cooper's character didn't want to do it but had to.
+The ending is shocking based on how it happened, and Gary Cooper's character didn't want to do it but had to.

 Shot on location in Mexico including Pyramid of the Sun in Teotihuacan, the action is aplenty with some great

-used to the storytelling, which explains why Alan Crosland, Jr., never edited another film.
-Happily, Gary Cooper and
+to get used to the storytelling, which explains why Alan Crosland, Jr., never edited another film.
+Happily,